NVIDIA-Merlin/HugeCTR/hierarchical_parameter_server/docs/source/hps_user_guide.md

 HPS mitigates these challenges and help data scientists and ML engineers:

-* extend the GPU memory by utilizing other memory resources available within the clsuter, i.e., CPU accessible RAM and non-volatile memory such as HDDs and SDDs.
+* Extend the GPU memory by utilizing other memory resources available within the clsuter, i.e., CPU accessible RAM and non-volatile memory such as HDDs and SDDs.

-* use the GPU embedding cache to exploit the long-tail characterisics of the keys, which automatically store the embeddings for hot keys as the queries constantly come in, thus providing the low-latency lookup service.
+* Use the GPU embedding cache to exploit the long-tail characterisics of the keys, which automatically store the embeddings for hot keys as the queries constantly come in, thus providing the low-latency lookup service.

-* manage the embedding tables of multiple models in a structured manner across the whole memory hierarchy of GPUs, CPUs and SSDs.
+* Manage the embedding tables of multiple models in a structured manner across the whole memory hierarchy of GPUs, CPUs and SSDs.

-* make the lookp service subscribable via custom TensorFlow layers, thus enabling transfer learning with large embedding tables.
+* Make the lookp service subscribable via custom TensorFlow layers, thus enabling transfer learning with large embedding tables.

 ## Workflow